-I'd like though to focus on the Luther quote.
 Zwingli died October 11, 1531 in battle.
-There's really no debate that Luther disliked Zwingli.
-That he died in battle could have provoked such a negative comment from Luther.
-Go ahead though and Google search Matthew's 'he got what he deserved....
-His death proved I'm right and he's wrong' - you'll get a few different hits, and one of them is Matthew's blog.
-Matthew didn't get it from the Luther or Zwingli entry in the Catholic Encyclopedia, and I'm fairly certain we can rule out he actually read Luther and mined out this quote.
-The other Google hit was to this page, which provides no documentation, nor is it in any way close to a primary source.
+There's no debate Luther vehemently disliked Zwingli.
+True, that he died in battle could have provoked such a negative comment from Luther.
+Go ahead though and Google search "he got what he deserved....
+His death proved I'm right and he's wrong."
+At the time of writing this entry, there were a few different hits, and one of them was to this defender's blog.
+I contend he did not get this quote from the Luther or the Zwingli entry in the Catholic Encyclopedia, etc. I'm also fairly certain it can ruled out he actually read Luther and mined this quote himself.
+The quote, if it exists at all, sounds suspiciously like a Table Talk comment bin Luther's Works (LW).

 “Zwingli drew his sword.
 Therefore he has received the reward that Christ spoke of, ‘All who take the sword will perish by the sword’ [Matt.
 26:52].
-If God has saved him, he has done so above and beyond the rule."
+If God has saved him, he has done so above and beyond the rule" (LW 54:152).

 No. 94: God’s Punishment of the Godless (Early November, 1531)